Tiavor/C-sharp-programs/README.md

 # C-sharp-programs
 STO-Partikel
  - a bot for farming a mini game in StarTrek Online. the setup is not finished. the bot it self works fine for me.
-I added the setup later that it is freely configurable
+I added the setup later that it is adjustable for other users that might have different resolutions, color scheme and window size in the game.
+Because it is that variable, it was hard to program and test for all variations.

 GW2Helper
  - manage multiple gw2 accounts, stores login information encrypted. but the transmission of the password to the client is unsafe.
- - currently working on a better version that useses the built-in login information storage in %appdata%
+ - currently working on a better version that useses the built-in login information storage in %appdata%, but it will have a more complicated setup

 PingClient
  - I had disconnects from the internet on a regular basis so I wrote this